 Similar to the way your arms and upper body are worked out when you ride, your shoulders benefit the most when you shift positions while riding.
-If you are doing an intense workout with heightened resistance and ride on more uneven terrain (such as hills), you will definitely start to feel the effects in your shoulders more prominently.
+If you are doing an intense workout with heightened resistance and riding on more uneven terrain (such as hills), you will definitely start to feel the effects in your shoulders more prominently.

 Last but not least and perhaps somewhat surprisingly, even your feet and ankles are benefitted from riding your e-bike!
 The cycling motion strengthens your ankles through its repetitive circular movements, and the extension of your ankle wherein your foot is pointing downward (also known as plantar flexion – source) helps to strengthen your foot’s range of motion and its respective muscles and tendons.